 4. Improve Overall Office Efficiency

-Moreover, having digital solutions in place allows you to quickly find the file, information and content you are looking for, rather than shoulder tap other employees and disturb everyone’s workflow.
+Moreover, having digital solutions in place allows you to quickly find the file, information and content you are looking for while working remotely, rather than shoulder tap other employees and disturb everyone’s workflow.

 Thus, a digital workplace helps save you crucial time and allows you to channel it into more productive work.

 According to data, Fortune 500 companies lose roughly $31.5 billion a year by failing to share knowledge.
 As baby boomers continue to retire, they are taking away their wealth of knowledge and experience with them.

 This knowledge is extremely useful in teaching new hires the do’s and don’ts of the organization and quickly lay the foundation of a much more efficient workforce.

 Digital workplace tools like knowledge management systems allow organizations to document the know-how and experience of senior managers so that the knowledge of the organization does not leave when the employee leaves.